Nathan-dot/sudokuSolver/README.md

 # sudokuSolver

-Implemented two different algorithms for solving a sudoku puzzle, and it is capable of solving 3 x 3 hards (a.k.a takes me 30 minutes to solve manually.
-I have not tested anything harder)
+Implemented two different algorithms for solving a sudoku puzzle, and it is capable of solving most 9 x 9 hards (have not tested it extensively).
 1. Naïve/Brute Force Method - Recursive backtracking
 2. Application of the DLX Algorithm